 The third Annual Report for the Wedge-tailed Eagle Research Fund from September 2022 can be found here.

 Condition 23 – Flora Offset Strategy and Management Plan

 Condition 27 – Annual Compliance Report

-The fourth annual compliance report for Cattle Hill Wind Farm required under Condition 27 of the EPBC Approval 2009/4839 was submitted to the Department on the 10th November 2022 is available here.
+The fifth annual compliance report for Cattle Hill Wind Farm required under Condition 27 of the EPBC Approval 2009/4839 was submitted to the Department on 9 November 2023 is available here.